How to Visit the Jewish Quarter NYC

 During the visit to South Williamsburg I remember the culture shock was great.
 It is surprising to see children and women walking on one side and men walking on the other in groups separated by different approaches.

 In addition, men never look women directly in the eye as this would be a way of being incited to sin.
 They usually walk with their eyes glued to the ground.
 In fact, you will notice that when tourists pass through the neighbourhood, the locals ignore them.
-It is rare for people from Williamsburg' s Jewish community to interact with people from outside the neighbourhood.
+It is rare for people from Williamsburg 's Jewish community to interact with people from outside the neighbourhood.

-Other tips for visiting
+Other visiting tips

-Biking across the Brooklyn Bridge| ©James Stave
+Biking over the Brooklyn Bridge| ©James Stave

-Biking across the Brooklyn Bridge| ©James Stave
+Biking over the Brooklyn Bridge| ©James Stave